Dodgers vs. Cardinals Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 16 doubles, seven home runs, 26 walks and 23 RBI (52 total hits).
-He has stolen six bases.
+- Goldschmidt has 16 doubles, seven home runs, 29 walks and 23 RBI (52 total hits).
+He's also stolen seven bases.

 Goldschmidt Recent Games